rvilgalys/redditStash/README.md

 ## Tech Stack
 No dependencies, but it does use Web Components & regular old CSS for styling.

-## Todo:
+## New Features in 0.2
+- Crawls Entire Saved Link history for logged in user and saves results locally.
+- Searchable by title, subreddit, author, domain, and self-text.
-- Search
+- Better list styling.
-- Pagination
+- Refresh button
-- Local Storage of Links

 Icons used:
 Material Bookmark Icon: https://material.io/tools/icons/?search=bookm&icon=bookmark_border&style=round